fabiogaluppo/HackerNewsAPIFacade/README.md

 There are several additional improvements that could be considered in the future.
 The following list is not exhaustive but includes:
 * Add unit tests (including mocked dependencies)
-* Enhance the story retrieval logic to account for scenarios where the returned item type is not "story"
+* Enhance the stories retrieval logic to account for scenarios where the returned item type is not "story"
 * Profile the running application to identify performance bottlenecks
 * Configure additional ASP.NET Core services (e.g., Authentication, Authorization, Kestrel, etc.)
 * Deploy the application in a containerized environment